-4.2.
-Effects on retirement
+4.2 Effects on retirement

-Several studies find that labour supply is more elastic on the extensive than on the intensive margin, see e.g. Heckman (1993), Gruber and Wise (2004), Chan and Stevens (2003) and Immervoll et al. (2007).10 In the first econometric study of the effects of the Norwegian pension reform on retirement, also Hernæs et al. (2015) find that the reform has a significant positive immediate effect on labour supply for 63-years old workers in the private sector with access to the former early retirement scheme.
+Several studies find that labour supply is more elastic on the extensive than on the intensive margin, see e.g. Heckman (1993), Gruber and Wise (2004), Chan and Stevens (2003) and Immervoll et al. (2007).
+Through microsimulation we also account for heterogeneous retirement behaviour.
+One example is that individuals with high level of education will retire later than those with low education.

+In the first econometric study of the effects of the Norwegian pension reform on retirement, also Hernæs et al. (2016) find that the reform has a significant positive immediate effect on labour supply for 63-years old workers in the private sector with access to the former early retirement scheme.
 The analysis compares the 1946-1947 birth cohorts, who reached 63 years in the two years prior to the reform in 2010-2011, with the 1949 cohort who reached 63 in 2012.
 The results are in accordance with previous analyses by Hernæs and Jia (2013) and Brinch et al. (2013) of the effects from the stepwise removal of the earnings test in the Norwegian public pension system for ages 67-69 over the period 2008-2010.